rgardn14-max/megr2157-portfolio/docs/assignments/A03/index.md

 ### Strength, Safety Factor, and Deflection Comparison

-The maximum FEA stress of 8.695 ksi was below the specified aluminum yield strength of 40 ksi, giving a safety factor of:
+The maximum FEA stress of 8.695 ksi was below the specified aluminum yield strength of 40 ksi.

-\[
+The safety factor was calculated using:

+Safety Factor = Yield Strength / Maximum Stress

+n = 40 ksi / 8.695 ksi

-n = \frac{40}{8.695} \approx 4.60
+n = 4.60
-\]

-The hand-calculated deflection was 0.009000 in compared with 0.008992 in from FEA, resulting in a percent difference of approximately 0.089%.
+The hand-calculated deflection was 0.009000 in compared with 0.008992 in from FEA.

+The percent difference was calculated using:

+Percent Difference = |FEA Deflection - Hand Deflection| / Hand Deflection × 100

+Percent Difference = |0.008992 - 0.009000| / 0.009000 × 100

+Percent Difference = 0.089%

 ![Final Calculations](HandCalc2.jpg)